QCoherence/QCodes-drivers/README.md

 # QCodes-drivers
-IN this folder we have all the drivers for instruments to be used with QCodes
+In this folder we have all the drivers for instruments to be used with QCodes